asyed2355/MentorMenteeSorter/README.md

 ## Download:
 A working version of this program and a set of sample student data can be downloaded here: https://drive.google.com/drive/folders/1KFkRDp1szwqjV_fdRwB62Df6mnOpalR9?usp=sharing.

-## In order for this project to function, the following datasets are needed:
+## In order for this project to function, the following data sets are needed:
-- Degree-by-Group list;
+- Degree-by-Group table;
 - Mentor/Mentee list

-## 1. 'Degree-by-Group' list
+## 1. 'Degree-by-Group' table
 All degrees are assigned to a group (e.g. the Bachelor of Economics belongs to group '1', the Bachelor of Arts belongs to group '3', etc.) There is a total of 3 groups - '1', '2' and '3' - and a roughly 80 unique degrees in each cohort (although this number fluctuates each semester).
 There is a one-to-many relationship between degree and group.

 For this program to function, it must be able to reference a dataset that lists degree names and their corresponding group.